bigfix/developer.bigfix.com/site/reference/types/month-and-year.md

 Returns the number of days in the specified month.

 {{#example}}
-Q: length of (month &quot;February&quot; &amp; year &quot;2004&quot;)
+Q: length of (month "February" & year "2004")
 A: 29 days
 {{/example}}

 # maximum of &lt;month and year&gt; : month and year

-Returns the maximum value from a list of &amp;lt;month and year&amp;gt; types.
+Returns the maximum value from a list of &lt;month and year&lt; types.

 # minimum of &lt;month and year&gt; : month and year

-Returns the minimum value from a list of &amp;lt;month and year&amp;gt; types.
+Returns the minimum value from a list of &lt;month and year&lt; types.

 # month of &lt;month and year&gt; : month

-Returns the name of the month corresponding to the given date.Example: month of date &amp;quot;Sun, 02 Apr 2006&amp;quot; + 2*month - Returns June.
+Returns the name of the month corresponding to the given date.Example: month of date "Sun, 02 Apr 2006" + 2*month - Returns June.

 # unique value of &lt;month and year&gt; : month and year with multiplicity

-Returns the unique values of a given list of &amp;lt;month and year&amp;gt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;month and year&lt; types, removing duplicates and sorting by value.

 # year of &lt;month and year&gt; : year